afelty27/shopping_cart/README.md

 This application uses an Api which holds upcoming data for the items in the Fortnite shop.
 The api can be found at https://fortnite-api.theapinetwork.com/upcoming/get

 <h3>How the Application Works:</h3>
-<br>NOTE: Images not all needed images are attached as the api call problem has not yet been fixed.</br>
+NOTE: Images not all needed images are attached as the api call problem has not yet been fixed.

-Start by entering the home page.
+<br>Start by entering the home page.
 From here, will see a welcome page with sample text.
-The navbar at the top allows for the choices of entering the shop page or going to the cart.
+The navbar at the top allows for the choices of entering the shop page or going to the cart.</br>

 <img src="./src/images/home.png" alt="Welcome page image">